White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Elegant modern look

-Acceptable: Yellow gold 18K
+Acceptable: Yellow 18K

 - Vintage style